 Systems Administrator Job Outlook

-From 2014 to 2024, the U.S. Bureau of Labor Statistics projects an increase of 8 percent for network administrators, with 30,200 net new jobs expected during that 10-year period.
+From 2020 to 2030, the BLS projects an increase of 5% for system administrators, with 18,800 net new jobs expected during that 10-year period.

 Job Titles Related to Systems Administration

 At CompTIA, + means IT careers.
 That means you can consider us your partner on your journey to becoming certified, finding, interviewing for and winning that new job role.

 - We help you save money.
 Getting a CompTIA certification is an investment in your career but getting a discount can help.
 There are several ways you can save money on your CompTIA purchases.

 - We help you decide how to take your exam.
 Scheduling your exam is the easy part.
 CompTIA exams are offered at testing centers around the world as well as through online testing, which is available 24/7, so you can test in person or at home.
 Learn more about your testing options.

 - We help you land your next job.
 We’ve teamed up with ZipRecruiter so you can get access to job alerts, digital badging and more.
 Be sure to sync your credentials on ZipRecruiter as you continue to grow within the tech industry.

 Need more job inspiration?
 Check out CompTIA’s Tech Job Report video series now premiering on CompTIA Connect.
 Learn more about the latest data and trends in tech hiring and the implications for employers and the U.S. workforce with new episodes each month.

 Read about more IT jobs featured in Your Next Move.